Radiation Therapy, B.S.

 About Radiation Therapists

 A radiation therapist is a health care professional skilled in the art and science of medical radiation treatment.
 Therapists are primarily concerned with the design and administration of radiation therapy treatment, in addition to issues of daily well-being for patients with cancer.
 A therapist is responsible for administering the prescribed treatment dose of radiation using high-energy linear accelerators.
-These treatments are provided to cure the patient or to control the disease, thereby improving the patients' quality of life.
-Therapists also monitor patient’s reactions for radiation side effects and keep highly accurate records of planning, treatment and equipment use.
+These treatments are provided to cure the patient or control the disease, improving patients' quality of life.
+Therapists also monitor patients’ reactions for radiation side effects and keep highly accurate records of planning, treatment and equipment use.

 - Opportunities to participate in professional conferences with faculty and fellow students